threefoldtech/home/wiki/specs/blockchain_ui_3_7/javascript_processor.md

 - smartchain
 - algorand

-Lets call an account always a wallet and its a simplified way how to interact with a blockchain
+Lets call an account always a account and its a simplified way how to interact with a blockchain

+Each account can manage multiple currencies.

-### create wallet ("wallet_create")
+### create account ("account_create")

-This creates a wallet, with chosen name, public key & private key will be returned
+This creates a account, with chosen name, public key & private key will be returned

 ```json
 {